 8.)
 Take a property manager to lunch.
 Maybe, if you said the right things in the right way over lunch, a property manager could give you her opinion — and maybe even back it up with some comps on properties she manages.

 9.)
 A trick I have used is to always set the rent a little too high.
-If the phone does not ring with decent quality renters, I quickly lower it $50 or $75, or so.
+If the phone does not ring with decent quality renters, I quickly lower it to $50 or $75, or so.
 If the phone starts ringing then, you can be pretty sure that you have the right amount.

 If you find someone terrific and they tell you they would love your house but can only pay $50 less than what you're asking, you can always say yes.
-Be flexible and listen for market feedback.
+Be flexible and listen to market feedback.

 10.)
 The key for me is not to wait until you get notice to vacate to begin your pricing research.
 Go through the rental ads from good sources weekly.
 That way you'll be on top of things when the time comes.